xrdocs/multicast/_tutorials/tree-sid-coe.md

 ## Static Tree-SID + COE

 In our topology, there are two static Tree-SID policies configured ( sr_p2mp_root_198.19.1.5_static_c40 and sr_p2mp_root_198.19.1.5_static_c41).
 Both Tree-SID policies are rooted at Node-5 but are optimized for different route metric (
 TE and IGP respectively).

 The following shows a screenshot of one of the Tree-SID polices as rendered by the Crosswork Optimization Engine.
+All essential information on the Tree-SID including the Tree-SID name,

 Static Tree-SID policy summary: